gillianlaming/CalendarCpp/Lab5/Lab5/ReadMe.txt

 How did you design saving/restoring the calendar to/from a file?
 What information needs to be saved about a Calendar to successfully restore it?

+To Save, we used an ofstream and iterated through the multimap to save the events (events are all that needs to be saved) to a file and wrote them to the file with the same formatting we display them with.
+To Restore, we ise an ifstream to open the file and iterate through it with an isstream,  taking in each event and calling an addevent helper function to add these events to the calendar.